-Expectations of EAL pupils are high and The Prep fosters an understanding and philosophy that children with EAL have a strength in their lives which they are encouraged to build on, rather than a difficulty.
-All teachers involved with EAL pupils' learning are involved in the planning, monitoring and reviewing of EAL pupils' needs and achievements.
+Expectations of EAL pupils are high and Sevenoaks Preparatory School fosters an understanding and philosophy that children with EAL have a strength in their lives which they are encouraged to build on, rather than a difficulty.
+All teachers involved with EAL pupils'

+learning are involved in the planning, monitoring, and reviewing of EAL pupils' needs and achievements.
 The EAL coordinator has responsibility for coordinating the needs of the pupils and is responsible for evaluating the school policy for pupils with English as an Additional Language.

-It is recognised that each pupil with EAL will have their own specific profile of language needs which is determined through observation, informal assessment and formal assessment (Renfrew Action Picture Test for pupils up to 7 years), and supported with targeted intervention where necessary.
+It is recognised that each pupil with EAL will have their own specific profile of language needs which is determined through observation, informal assessment and formal assessment and supported with targeted intervention where necessary.
 Examples of these additional interventions are: